ynakahashi/TryRstan/README.md

 # TryRstan
-In order to learn Rstan, follow the instructions of the book by Kentaro Matsuura.
+In order to learn Rstan, followed the instructions of the book written by Kentaro Matsuura.